 When a new data value is assigned to a dependent variable, the aggregate variable holding this dependent variable's containing aggregate data value has its data value replaced with a new aggregate data value that is identical to its previous data value except that the element data value corresponding to the modified dependent variable is instead the data value being stored into the dependent variable.
-If this containing aggregate data value is itself contained in a dependent variable this process repeats until an aggregate variable that is not also a dependent variable is reached.
+If this containing aggregate data value is itself contained in a dependent variable that is not also a dependent variable is reached.